v3x4t0r/useradd/README.md

 list.txt needs to be in the format "user:password"

-Example list.txt is added for illustration
+user list "list.txt" are added for illustration

 Users are forced to change password at first login